-How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work
+15 Old-School Money-Savings Tips From Grandma That Still Work

-Our grandmas, some who grew up in the great depression, have the greatest money-saving tips.
-While we often learn new ways to save money from the internet, sometimes, it is always best to go back to the roots and learn from the best.
+Our grandmas, some of whom grew up during the Great Depression, have the best money-saving tips.
+While we often learn new ways to save money from the internet, sometimes it is best to go back to the roots and learn from the best.

 If you want to upgrade your money-saving, adopt these tips that your grandma likely used.

 Grandmas always had kitchen gardens where they grew their fruits and vegetables.
-It is not only an exciting thing to do but will save you tons of money.
+This is not only exciting but will also save you tons of money.
 Besides, you can go completely organic and avoid using pesticides on your crops.

 Some of the things you can grow in your garden include leafy herbs, which typically cost a fortune in grocery stores; salad leaves and additions; fruiting vegetables such as tomatoes and cucumbers; climbing beans, berries, zucchini, garlic, celery, potatoes, and leafy greens such as kales.